soham24/buidTfliteCppAndroidOnColab/README.md

 # buidTfliteCppAndroidOnColab

 Depreciated
-https://github.com/terryky/android_tflite is good and compact j
+https://github.com/terryky/android_tflite is good follow his script to build the same

 This colab notebook will build tflite cpp binary files for android.